cloudimpl/ByteDB/README.md

 ### Known Issues
 - Multiple subqueries in SELECT may intermittently fail
 - Some complex JOIN queries may return unexpected results
-- SELECT * may not return all columns in optimized execution path
+- SQL reserved keywords (like "default") must be quoted in catalog names

 ## 🌐 NEW: Distributed Query Execution